cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 ## Data Item

-All these map-like data items could be represented as a tag with an enclosed array (CBOR major type 4) of alternating key-value pairs, as
+All these map-like data items could be represented as a tag with an enclosed array of alternating key-value pairs, as
 in:

 ~~~CBORdiag
 129(["key1", 1, "key2", 2])
 ~~~

-However, representing the key-value pairs as a CBOR map (major type 5) for those cases where this is possible enables generic decoders that are oblivious of these tags to represent the data in a more appropriate platform type.
+However, representing the key-value pairs as a CBOR map for those cases where this is possible enables generic decoders that are oblivious of these tags to represent the data in a more appropriate platform type.

-Specifically, the key-value pairs are represented as a map (major type
-5) if and only if
+Specifically, the key-value pairs are represented as a map if and only if

 - the ordering is unspecified and
 - the keys are unique;

-they are represented as an array (major type 4) of alternating keys and values otherwise.
+they are represented as an array of alternating keys and values otherwise.

 ## Related Tags (Informative)